ssitkowx/EvolutionBoard/Project/Logic/BitmapConverter/README.md

 # II.
 Assumptions:
 The code stored in BitmapConverter.py is adapted to ILI9341 settings in EvolutionBoard project:
+- eight bits pixels packed in sixteen bits data,
-- sixteen bits pixels in big endian format,
+- sixteen bits data in big endian format,
-- format of the converted .h files.
+- bitmaps converted to images wrapped in .h files.

 # III.
 Structure:
 - BitmapConverter